 President Trump cites this program as part of his national outreach to rural and urban “left-behind” communities.
 While Ja’Ron Smith, deputy director of the White House Office of American Innovation, claims that this tax break targets private sector money in a creative way, the law does not specify how investment could be used.
 Affordable housing projects, high-end apartments, or luxury malls could all receive the tax break.
 Thus far, business financiers like Leon Cooperman, Sidney Kohl, and President Trump’s advisers and family have been the primary beneficiaries of the tax cut.
 Various elite investors, such as Former New Jersey Gov. Chris Christie and Jared Kushner’s family, are all planning projects.
 Many of these were well underway before the 2017 provision, but firms are rewarded with tax cuts nonetheless.

 In the Warehouse District of New Orleans, a trendy and bustling neighbourhood, former White House aide Anthony Scaramucci’s development project involves a luxury hotel with a rooftop pool and restaurant.
 In Houston, the tax benefit helps finance the tallest residential building in downtown, complete with a glass-wrapped outer surface.
 In Washington, D.C., a city experiencing gentrification and African American displacement at one of the nation’s highest rates, investment projects have increasingly come under scrutiny for targeting the wealthy; development pushes out low-income residents and replaces them with whiter, wealthier neighborhoods.
-For example, MidCity Financial Corporation funneled $33 million into its 108-unit apartment project right off of Rhode Island Avenue, an area where unemployment is at 28 percent, above the city’s average.
-The building will only reserve 11 affordable units for local residents, who make only about $28,000 annually.
-Not only was Midcity’s project planned well before the tax cut was passed, as shown by DC Zoning Commission’s documents, and proves the tax cut designated in 2018 did not incentivize the project’s beginnings but merely benefitted the corporation.
+For example, MidCity Financial Corporation has been developing near Rhode Island Avenue, an area where unemployment is at 28% above the city’s average but increasingly gentrified.
+One Midcity project is the Brookland Manor/RIA, which was planned long before the opportunity zone designation.
+Planning had been in the works since 2015, as shown by DC Zoning Commission’s documents, and proves the tax cut designated in 2018 did not incentivize the project’s beginnings but merely benefitted the corporation.
 Moreover, RIA is supposed to be built on the site of Brentwood Village Shopping Center, which was demolished in 2016.
 Brookland Manor itself, which was built in the 1940s, was scheduled to be demolished in 2019 but is now on hold due to appeals from its low-income residents who fear displacement.
 They support renovation but advocate that all 535 units of existing affordable housing remain, and demand subsidies for tenants who make less than the area median income.